md-y/hacktx-2023/README.md

 # Welcome to **AmIBroke.tech**
 ---
 ## Inspiration
 There are no readily-available applications that provide a simple, accessible computation of one's net worth.
-Largely out of pure curiosity, we wanted to build an app that calculated a user's equity, allowing for the easy compounding, customization, and general management of assets and liabilities.
+Largely out of pure curiosity, we wanted to build an app that calculated a user's equity, allowing for the easy compounding, customization, and general management of assets and liabilities, for accessible and immediate access to personal financial health.

 ## What it does
 Our app, AmIBroke.tech, allows our users to calculate their liquid net worths in their entirety.
 We have provided an interface that enables our users to input their tangible and intangible assets, as well as any and all liabilities, utilizing the data to showcase our users' most current net worth in an accessible, appealing format, while also predicting a long-term asset's future rate of depreciation or appreciation.